next-LI/datasette-live-permissions/README.md

 If you set this directory to somewhere what Datasette isn't expecting to look for databases, then you won't be able to change any permissions via the UI!

+## Permissions

+The ability to change permissions is determined by the `"live-permissions-edit"` permission.
+You can restrict permission to a specific DB with the `("live-permissions-edit", DB_NAME)` permission tuple.

 ## Development

 To set up this plugin locally, first checkout the code.
 Then create a new virtual environment: